 Presentation House is a community theatre that hosts plays and other types of shows in the Lower Lonsdale District of North Vancouver.

 In this article we provide information about Presentation House Theatre.
-We also describe some of the shows that took place there in the fall and winter of 2024.
+We also describe some of the shows taking place there in the first few months of 2026.

 For full details about the theatre and what you’ll see there, visit the phtheatre.org website.